 the server will start again to delete your trackpoints.
 If you want to keep them you have to download them before.

 Can I start/stop the tracker via text messaging (SMS)?

 Yes, if you have configured a keyword in the settings you can start and stop the tracker by sending a text message (SMS) to your phone.
 Please note

-that the tracker will only start/stop if the text message contains a specific phrase which consists of two parts:
+that the tracker will only start/stop if the text message contains a specific text phrase.